 Which one though?

-Apparently, there are three different funds that you can buy which are technically “Vanguard Total Market” funds.
+Apparently, there are two different funds that you can buy which are technically “Vanguard Total Market” funds.
 I had no idea!
-I knew I wanted the total market fund, but I had no idea what the difference was between these three.
+I knew I wanted the total market fund, but I had no idea what the difference was between these two.
 Time for more research!
 But luckily for you, I did the research so you don’t have to!

-Vanguards Investor Shares fund is a mutual fund with holdings in the full range of the equity market.
+Vanguards Total Stock Market Admiral Shares fund is a mutual fund with holdings in the full range of the equity market.
 This fund invests in small cap, mid cap, and large cap stocks in addition to growth and value stocks.
 The minimum buy-in amount for this fund is three thousand dollars, and the minimum additional investments are only one dollar.
 This is a great fund for someone who wants to track the whole market and also wants to use dollar cost averaging to add to their investment.
-The expense ratio for this fund is .15%, which is well below average.
+The expense ratio for this fund is only .04%, which is a total steal!

 If you are not interested in adding more money to the fund (outside dividend re-investments) then getting the ETF may be a better option for you.
 The expense ratio is the same as with the Admiral Shares (.04%!) and there is no minimum buy in amount!
 The problem with this fund is that you can’t add to it automatically from your paycheck like you can with the other two.
 This ETF works more like an individual stock, where you have to go in and do the whole “ask” price thing.
 You have to buy full amounts at the market price when you place an order, and you will probably have to pay a brokerage fee each time (which varies depending on which platform you use for trading).
 You can buy more of this ETF whenever you want, but its not as easy to set up automatic investing.